-In this article we explain how to play “Won’t Get Fooled Again” with Gig Performer (yes, there’s a video of the complete process at the end of this article so don’t be afraid to keep reading!).
+In this article we explain how to play “Won’t Get Fooled Again” with Gig Performer.
+There’s a video of the complete process at the end of this article.

-If you have been watching YouTube videos of people showing you how to play this great song and they’re busy playing 8th note chords something like this:
+There are many YouTube videos of people showing how to play this great song.
+They are busy playing 8th note chords something like this:

-then stop immediately and read on to see how this song is really supposed to be played.
+then stop immediately and read on to see how you should really suppose to play it.

 So to cut a long story short, you basically play it like this:

-Yeah, that’s right, your left hand is mostly playing whole notes and in fact if the note doesn’t change, you end up holding the note down over many bars, like that very bottom A for example (my notation skills are not great, all those A notes should be shown tied together).
+Yeah, that’s right!
+Your left hand is mostly playing whole notes.
+In fact, if the note doesn’t change, you end up holding the note down over many bars, like that very bottom A, for example.
+NB: My notation skills are not great, all those A notes should show tied together.

 So what’s going on?
-In a nutshell, Pete Townsend did it by feeding the audio output of a Lowry organ into a synth and then programmed the synth (originally an EMS VCS3 and later an ARP 2500) to turn the audio on and off very quickly along with sweeping the filter cutoff frequency.
+In a nutshell, Pete Townsend did it by feeding the audio output of a Lowry organ into a synth.
+Afterward, he programmed the synth (originally an EMS VCS3 and later an ARP 2500) to turn the audio on and off very quickly along with sweeping the filter cutoff frequency.

 For the demo with Gig Performer, I’m going to use the new Blue3 Hammond plugin along with Arturia’s ARP-2600 plugin.